cclaunch/Diablo22315Archiver/README.md

 in the format used with the IBM 1130 simulator programs (and therefore with the Virtual 2315 Cartridge Facility to access them on a real 1130 system.

 The PCB connects to the FPGA board, provides power to the FPGA and the logic on the PCB, and connects to the Diablo disk drive using an IDC 50 pin cable.

+A PCB is available to create the Head Adapter Tool used in aligning a Diablo 31 standard density drive using the CE Cartridge